Canada and the Summit of the Americas

 - physical integration.

-Prime Minister Harper participated at the Cartagena Summit accompanied by Minister Fast, Minister of International Trade and Minister Ablonczy, Minister of State of Foreign Affairs (Americas and Consular Affairs).
+Prime Minister Harper participated at the Cartagena Summit accompanied by Minister Fast and Minister of State of Foreign Affairs (Americas and Consular Affairs).
 The Prime minister announced Canada’s support to enhance security in the Americas and support for economic growth and development in the Americas.
 On the margins of the Summit, the Prime Minister also participated in the Business Summit where he delivered remarks.

 The next Summit will be held in Panama in 2015.